habibcomsats/NVFlare/examples/xgboost/README.md

 ## Introduction to XGBoost and HIGGS Data

 ### XGBoost
-This example shows how to use [NVIDIA FLARE](https://nvflare.readthedocs.io/en/main/index.html) on tabular data applications.
+This example shows how to use [[BLINDED] FLARE](https://flare.readthedocs.io/en/main/index.html) on tabular data applications.
 It uses [XGBoost](https://github.com/dmlc/xgboost),
 which is an optimized distributed gradient boosting library.